 Empathetic Media creates stories that immerse you in unexplored worlds with otherwise unattainable perspectives.
-VR uses computer-generated three-dimensional imagery to create interactive environments that can be explored using stereoscopic head mounted displays (HMDs).
+VR uses computer-generated three-dimensional imagery at room-scale to create interactive environments that can be explored using stereoscopic head mounted displays (HMDs).

 An interactive experience that explores the fatal shooting of Michael Brown on August 9, 2014 by Officer Darren Wilson using a combination of graphic journalism, audio, photographs and virtual reality.
 It allows you to move through an immersive recreation of the incident in Ferguson, Missouri and view the events based on multiple, contradictory eyewitness accounts.

 Beneath These Restless Skies (In progress)

 Looking beyond the outcomes of conflict, police shootings and social stereotyping, this project will address the context for violence, introducing a viewer to a world of monotony, limited opportunity, and social stigma,mapping the spaces with a combination of 3D scans, Parks’ original photos, and 360 video.

 Produced in partnership with Magnum photographer Harriet Dedman and the Gordon Parks foundation using Matterport’s state of the art 3D scanner.
 For more on the project, visit the website here.